On the phase transition curve in a directed exponential random graph model: Introduction

-The model~\eqref{ERGM} has at least a superficial similarity to the grand canonical ensemble in statistical physics, which describes the statistical properties of matter in thermal equilibrium~\cite{Gallavotti}.
-The grand canonical ensemble consists of a probability measure, defined on the set of locally finite subsets of $[-n/2,n/2]^d$, of the form
+To explain how our results fit into the phase diagram framework of~\cite{Radin}, we compare our model~\eqref{ERGM} with the grand canonical ensemble from statistical physics, which describes the statistical properties of matter in thermal equilibrium~\cite{Gallavotti}.
+We consider the grand canonical ensemble defined by, for $Y \subset [-n/2,n/2]^d$ with $d=2$ or $3$,

-where $\beta = 1/(k_BT)$ (with $T$ temperature and $k_B$ Boltzmann's constant), $\mu$ is chemical potential, $N(Y) = |Y|/n^d$ is the number density of $Y$, $E(Y)$ is the energy density of $Y$, and $d = 2$ or $3$.
-Here, each point of $Y$ represents a particle (e.g., atom).
-A standard fact in statistical physics is that essentially all relevant physical quantities in the model can be obtained through the {\em free energy density}
+where $\mu$ is chemical potential, and $\beta = 1/(k_BT)$ with $T$ temperature and $k_B$ Boltzmann's constant.
+Here $Z_n(\beta,\mu)$ is the normalization constant.
+Each element of $Y$ represents a particle, with ${\mathcal N}(Y) = |Y|/n^d$ the density of $Y$, and ${\mathcal E}(Y)$ the energy per volume of $Y$.
+A standard fact in statistical physics is that average physical properties of the model can be obtained from

-In particular, the average and variance of $N(Y)$ and $E(Y)$ (or more generally, all of their moments) can be obtained by differentiating $\psi_n$ with respect to $\beta$ or $\mu$.
-Moreover, under appropriate conditions on $E$ the limit
+In particular, the average and variance of ${\mathcal N}(Y)$ and ${\mathcal E}(Y)$, or more generally, all of their moments, can be obtained by differentiating $\psi_n(\beta,\mu)$ with respect to $\beta$ or $\mu$.
+Usually, $n$ is very large and it is appropriate to consider